Operating Department Practice, BSc (Hons)

 Course Overview

-Our Operating Department Practice (ODP) course will give you the skills and experience to launch a rewarding career in this essential profession.
-It is a varied role, encompassing patient care, teamwork, and attention to detail.
+Studying Operating Department Practice at Swansea University will equip you with the life-long skills and experience needed to succeed in this varied role, encompassing perioperative care, teamwork and attention to detail.

 • Leadership